curioushuman/curious-outcomes/README.md

 - 82.37 same as previous, but (w!)
 - 285.23ms logging, without error (c!)
 - 60.63 same as previous (w!)

+### find-course

+#### Using fake repository i.e. no DB

+Some notes about this series of testing:

+- Nest still in debug mode

+- 1001.81 c!
+- 580.56 w!

 ## TODO